serverless/serverless/docs/providers/aws/examples/hello-world/node/README.md

 sls deploy
 ```

-This will deploy your function AWS Lambda based on the settings in `serverless.yml`.
+This will deploy your function to AWS Lambda based on the settings in `serverless.yml`.

 ## 3. Invoke deployed function